The Gothic novel Ghosts, sexuality and mystery

-Bram Stoker’s horror tale from 1897 gave born to Dracula, which since have been one of the most famous evil characters in popular culture.
+Bram Stoker’s horror tale from 1897 gave born to Dracula, which ever since has been one of the most famous evil characters in popular culture.

-There are a lot of features that turn up in this book that ever since have been used over and over to describe a certain figure and bring effects to create the mood in the horror genre.
+There are a lot of features that turns up in this book that ever since has been used over and over to describe a certain figure and for create effects supporting the mood in the horror genre.

-The Dracula character and his features was not mere products of Bram Stokes’s brain, his inventions was inspired by folklore.
-The reason that Dracula (His name means “devil” in the Wallachian language) lives in Transylvania, a region located in Romania, and not in some British castle has probably also contributed to the mystic aura around the story.7
+The Dracula character and his features were not mere products of Bram Stokes’s brain, his inventions were inspired by folklore.
+The reason that Dracula (his name means “devil“ in the Wallachian language) lives in Transylvania, a region located in Romania, and not in some British castle has probably also contributed to the mystic aura around the story.7

 His face was strong - a very strong - aquiline, with a high bridge of the thin nose and peculiarly arched nostrils; with lofty domed forehead, and hair growing scantily round the temples, but profusely elsewhere.
 His eyebrows were very massive, almost meeting over the nose, and with bushy hair that seemed to curl in its own profusion.
 The mouth, so far as I could see it under the heavy mustache, was fixed and rather cruel-looking, with peculiarly sharp white teeth (…) his ears were pale and at the tops extremely pointed.

-Dracula is an “undead”, a creature that has raise from the dead, in one passage of the book Jonathan describing the scary sight of count Dracula lying in a box, “He was either dead or asleep”, motionless (including no breath), but with open eyes.
+Dracula is an “undead“, a creature risen from the dead, in one passage of the book Jonathan describing the scary sight of count Dracula lying in a box, “He was either dead or asleep“, motionless (including no breath), but with open eyes.